 International, regional or countrywide health and safety standards need to be considered when preparing for any type of health and safety audit.
 Such standards could look at various areas of risk within a business such as managing work at height, confined spaces, electrical work, working guidelines around hazardous chemical, risks from machinery as well as various physical, psychological and ergonomic health risks.
 Where particular machinery or equipment is used, it may be necessary to review some of the manufacturer’s literature around safe working practices.

-The goal of the audit is to assist in the continuous improvement of the organisations health and safety procedures.
+The goal of the audit is to assist in the continuous improvement of the organizations health and safety procedures.
 The audit should at the very least consider the following:

 - The risks and the levels of those risks within the inspected area.